rei2hu/swayblocks/README.md

 ```
 {"y":16,"x":1121,"name":"/home/rmu/.config/swayblocks/scripts/volume","button":1}
 ```
-For example, if you take a look at the sample script [volctrl](https://github.com/rei2hu/swayblocks/blob/master/scripts/click/volctrl), you will see that it reads parses the json and executes an action based on the button.
+For example, if you take a look at the sample script [volctrl](https://github.com/rei2hu/swayblocks/blob/master/scripts/click/volctrl), you will see that it parses the json and executes an action based on the button.
 ```js
     // ...
     switch (clickInfo.button) {